aviswain/aviswain.github.io/README.md

 # Personal Webpage
 aviswain.github.io

-ideas:
+going to add:
-- "taking notes on many things" (notes is a hyperlink to Obsidian page)
+- "taking notes on many things" under the Now: section (notes is a hyperlink to Obsidian page)